 A minor is an approved, coherent concentration of academic study in a single discipline, involving substantially fewer hours of credit than a corresponding major.
 Most ASU colleges offer undergraduate minors in addition to majors.

-Certain major and minor combinations may be deemed inappropriate either by the college or department of the major or minor.
-Courses taken as part of a minor may not count toward both the major degree and the minor.
-Please contact the department for more information.
+Certain major and minor combinations may be deemed inappropriate by the college or department of either the major program or the minor.
+Courses taken for the minor may not count toward both the major and minor.